Go: Generics and Iterators 2026-01-16

 Closing thoughts

-Go has always moved slowly and carefully as a language (which I appreciate more and more as time goes on and I see languages and software in general always pushing to evolve and change, and often messing it up), but I really love how it's evolved over the past decade.
-Iterators and Generics add two of the big feature that I sorely missed to the language, and makes it possible for me to write the sort of code I want to write.
+Go has always moved slowly and carefully as a language, which I appreciate more and more as time goes on.
+That said, I really enjoy these recent evolutions to the language.
+Iterators and Generics add two of the big feature that I sorely missed, and makes it possible for me to write the sort of code I want to write.
 While I still have various other gripes, the same is true of most languages.

-Now I will just hope that Go gets tagged enums and I'll be pretty chuffed!
+Now I will just hope that Go gets tagged enums at some point :)